ellierutherford/HotelBookingSystem/Diary_Matt.md

 Some reason no Ellie diary in my diff, maybe other stuff wrong.
 Messages, relative.
 Oops.
 I did goof.
 THere looks to be real availablility in new, exciting.
 And compiling.

+Notes; Room asset now holds the number of max guests, not room type.
+Usually this info associated with type in large hotels ie double twin, family but this could give more flexibility and maybe make it easier to store the current capacity?
+Let's see where this goes, we're here to be experimental and innovative.
+Populate data and play around.....